Guide

 Build a base document first

 Start with the structure from the examples above and fill it in with your real details.
-This base version covers about 80% of what any tender will ask for.
-For each new submission, you only need to adjust the project examples and tailor the overview to the specific contract.
+A base version gives you reusable content for common questions.
+For each new submission, adjust the project examples, remove anything irrelevant, and tailor the overview to the specific contract.

 Keep a project library